 - That’s it!
 You are ready to run your request against your mock server

-This is an example of running a request against a mock sync gateway server
+Running a request with Postman against a mock sync gateway server is an example

 The Sync Gateway collection comes with pre-built responses that you can locate in the “examples” folder.
 This response is returned when you test out against the mock server.
 You can use the sample responses in the “examples” folder as a reference even without actually running the requests.